 #FuriousFiction is a monthly writing competition run by the Australian Writers’ Centre: 55 hours to write a 500-word short story based on a brief.
-First prize is $500 with the winner published on the Writers’ Centre website.
-As an added incentive, April’s #FuriousFiction fell on the first weekend of the COVID-19 lockdown.
+The first prize is $500 with the winner published on the Writers’ Centre website.
+And as an added incentive, April’s #FuriousFiction fell on the first weekend of the COVID-19 lockdown.

 The Rorschach Brief

-I typed in the brief and stared at it on my otherwise blank screen.
+I typed up the brief and stared at it on my otherwise blank computer screen.
 It felt like a Rorschach test, only with words instead of inkblots.
 But gradually, my writer’s eye discerned shapes in the random pattern.

 Tie a Yellow Ribbon

 A pattern was forming, but who could I weave it around?
 The Tie a Yellow Ribbon song suggested characters and a storyline.
 A recently released prisoner, I named Elliot.
 In my story, Elliot’s been in and out of jail and is now working as a kitchen hand.
 (Hence the apron!)
 And his Tie a Yellow Ribbon love interest?
 Gail, whom Elliot met in rehab between stretches in jail.